DIDSR/DIDSR-TiGER/Segmentation/README.md

 10) The 30th epoch weights will be saved and used as the final model to segment the H&E images into 'rest', 'tumor' and 'stroma' class.

 11) We will use the np.argmax function to find the prediction with the highest probaility.
 0 corresponds to the rest class, 1 to tumor class and 2 to stroma class.
-In order to follow the above-mentioned steps run the "segmentation.py" function.

 Here you can see some examples of the model predicting the segmentation mask:

 ![image](https://user-images.githubusercontent.com/68286434/181016537-5759b7f1-2f8d-42b6-9b5f-49189f439aed.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016558-3c77633f-cb9a-4074-b0a7-01fc17ab523b.png)